We have gathered the most commonly asked questions regarding us and our products

 Elias is the only (patent pending) adaptive game music engine on the market that uses musical transitions.
 We deal with beats & bars instead of sample points.
 It’s the only engine that can make musical transitions without relying on cross fades.
 The musical AI is constantly growing and new features are added all the time.
 In short, yes, this has not previously been done.

 The “L” in Elias stands for “lightweight”, so the short answer is no, it won’t.
-Elias typically takes up 3 mb of RAM and the engine itself is less than 300 kb in size.
+Elias typically takes up 3 mb of RAM and the engine itself is less than 500 kb in size.
 The number of stems that are playing simultaneously will have an impact on processing, of course.
 A PS4 game could handle more stems at the same time without trouble than an iOS or Android game.
-The most recent version of Elias is focused on mobile platforms and has many new features like segmented audio, and more CPU friendly features are right around the corner.
+The most recent version of Elias is focused on mobile platforms and has support for MIDI.

 As a composer you will be familiar with the GUI if you have used a DAW before.
 Elias adapts to you instead of the other way around.
 The main reason for Elias’ existence is to make a music engine easy to understand and use for composers.
 Technology can oftentimes be a hindrance to composers, our goal is to be helpful.
 In other words, you will be able to work in a familiar environment as opposed to working inside the game mechanics like you would with other sound engine software.
 This also means that as long as Elias is being used for the music, it doesn’t matter which sound engine is being used – you as a composer will never have to bother with other software.

-As a programmer, everything you need to implement the engine can be found in the SDKs and plugins.
+As a programmer, Elias makes everything easier too.
+Everything you need to implement the engine can be found in the Elias DevKit.

 Elias automatically does all the loop handling for you, and you don’t have to know programming per se – however, you will have to know how to change settings in a way you would in a DAW, such as Cubase or Logic, which, we assume you already know how to do.
 You as a composer have, for the first time, complete control over your music and will be able to hear how the music functions within the game before actually playing it.